jonmikeli/covid-mobile/README.md

 The sooner we stop it (or find medics), the better for all of us.
 The proposed solution is only a very small contribution from the IT world, in order to help the scientific community in their very hard labor.

+UPDATE
+It seems that other "profession-mates" have had [similar ideas at Oracle](https://www.zdnet.com/article/launching-oracles-covid-19-therapeutic-app-the-back-story).
+We are glad to notice that they have already released a solution similar to the one this project deals with.
+There is no sense in releasing products fulfilling the same purpose in a context where competition is not positive and could mislead the scientific community as well as the endusers.
+That said, this project will continue to be public in order to feed other purposes (educational, collaborative in case it brings differents ideas/perspectives, etc).

 ## Purpose
 The purpose of the project is to build a simple solution allowing to collect and gather data related to covid-19 from all around the world.